-In section 2, we review and recall the two existing stochastic models for the pseudo-dissipation seen by a fluid particle.
-This includes the proposition made by Pope (1990), that is to take the exponential of an Ornstein-Uhlenbeck process, and the one of Schmitt (2003) that we define rigorously and extend in order to deal with statistically stationary processes.
-In section 3, following the idea of Girimaji & Pope (1990), we show how to include the multifractal picture into the dynamics of the velocity gradient tensor.
-We end up with a proposition for a closed tensorial stochastic differential equation (1.8), which is non-linear and non-Markovian.
+In § 2, we review and recall the two existing stochastic models for the pseudodissipation seen by a fluid particle.
+This includes the proposition made by Pope (1990), that is to take the exponential of an Ornstein-Uhlenbeck process, and that of Schmitt (2003), which we define rigorously and extend in order to deal with statistically stationary processes.
+In § 3, following the idea of Girimaji & Pope (1990), we show how to include the multifractal picture into the dynamics of the velocity gradient tensor.
+We end up with a proposition for a closed tensorial stochastic differential equation (1.8), which is nonlinear and non-Markovian.
 Section 4 is devoted to the description of the numerical procedure used to simulate the trajectories of our process (1.8).
-We present then in section 5 the results of numerical simulations of the trajectories for various Reynolds numbers and discuss their comparison with known empirical facts of turbulence.
-We gather in section 6 our conclusions and perspectives.
+We present then in § 5 the results of numerical simulations of the trajectories for various Reynolds numbers and discuss their comparison with known empirical facts of turbulence.
+We gather in § 6 our conclusions and perspectives.